Rectification from band gap oscillation: Introduction

-{ We also include electron-electron correlation effects to test whether our proposal of rectification is robust enough.
+{Correlation effects can significantly alter or modify the physics of the problem.} We, therefore, also include electron-electron correlation effects to test whether our proposal of rectification is robust enough.
 For values of interaction strengths comparable or little larger than the hopping amplitudes, the periodic transition between an insulator and a metal remains robust if we also consider a finite oscillating inter-orbital hopping amplitude comparable in strength to the oscillating intra-orbital hopping amplitudes.
 For low and intermediate interaction strengths, a dynamic phase transition between a band insulator/Mott insulator and a ferromagnetic metal is observed.
-The system in this metallic regime also hosts interesting variation in orbital magnetization with time which has potential applications in the field of spintronics.
-Further increasing the interaction strength makes the system a Mott insulator whose positive band gap nevertheless oscillates in time.
-Hence, rectification from a monoatomic two orbital oscillating chain at half-filling is still robust in materials where electron-electron interaction is weak to intermediate in strength.
+The metallic regime also hosts interesting variation in orbital magnetization with time which has potential applications in the field of spintronics.
+Further increasing the interaction strength makes the system a Mott insulator whose positive band-gap nevertheless oscillates in time.
+Hence, rectification from a monoatomic two-orbital oscillating chain at half-filling is still robust in materials where electron-electron interaction is weak to intermediate in strength.
+While this is true at temperature $T=0$, at finite temperatures positive band-gap oscillations for higher values of interaction strength can be used for rectification purposes as well.

 Even though we take a simple model of a half-filled monoatomic chain of oscillating length with two orbitals per atom and study it both in the absence and presence of electron-electron interactions, our conclusions are quite generic and hold for a wide range of models hosting rich phase diagrams.
 For example, the half-filled Ionic Hubbard model (IHM)~\cite{massimbalanceIHM,BagIHM,SCIHM} in the presence of nearest and next nearest neighbour hopping amplitudes has interesting metallic and insulating phases in the interaction-onsite potential parameter space.
 Oscillating hopping amplitudes means that effective strength of these parameters also oscillate with time.
-If the oscillation can be made about the metal-insulator transition lines, then half-wave rectification is in principle also possible for this model and in general for any model which shows metal insulator transitions in the effective parameter space. }
+If the oscillation can be made about the metal-insulator transition lines, then half-wave rectification is in principle also possible for this model and in general for any model which shows metal-insulator transitions in the effective parameter space.